 OID Flexible Grants

-Projects that span programs, departments or colleges are eligible for funding under the Flexible Grant program.
-These funds may be used for group meeting or retreat expenses, outside speakers/consultant fees, and a variety of programs and events designed to enhance student learning.
+Instructional, curricular or faculty development projects that span programs, departments or colleges are eligible for funding under the Flexible Grant program.
+These funds may be used for group meeting or retreat expenses, outside speakers/consultant fees, and a variety of programs and events designed to enhance student learning through faculty development.
+Projects must be teaching related with the focus on pedagogy rather than content expertise.
 Requests for flexible grants can be considered at any time of the year.
-Call OID for additional information or to talk over ideas.
+Call Anne Kelsch for additional information or to talk over ideas.

 Proposals should be clear, complete & well organized with the following three sections (in this order):